Nepal is safe to visit after the recent protests, and all airports are open. Please check official updates before your trip.

 - 5 Days Poon hill trek US$349 Per person, you start the trek from Nayapul, trek to Ulleri, Ghorepani, Poonhill, Tadapani, Jhinu Natural Hot Spring, Syomrong, and back to Pokhara.

-Travel Options to and from the Poon Hill Trek
+Transportation Options for the Ghorepani Poon Hill Trek

 Can we see Sunrise from Poon Hill?